olvaffe/olv-notes/linux/kernel/trace.md

       `DEFINE_TRACE_FN`
       - this defines `struct tracepoint __tracepoint_##name` in `__tracepoints` section
+        - each tracepoint has a list of probe functions at `tp->funcs`
+        - other probe frameworks can hook into tracepoints as well
       - it also defines `__traceiter_##name` function called from the inline function
+      - the traceiter function calls active probe functions that are currently on the `tp->funcs` list
     - it then includes `trace/trace_events.h` which re-includes everything a few more times
       - this define `trace_event_raw_event_##call` as a probe function
       - it also defines `struct trace_event_call event_##call` in
         `_ftrace_events` section
+        - if `CONFIG_EVENT_TRACING` is not defined, these symbols are discarded
+- `trace_##name` is the entrypoint of a tracepoint
+  - it checks if the tracepoint is enabled first
+  - if enabled, it calls `__traceiter_##name` which calls the list of probe functions at `tp->funcs`
 - when userspace writes 1 to `/sys/kernel/tracing/events/drm/enable`,
   - `system_enable_write` calls `ftrace_event_enable_disable` to enable each
     tracepoint